 A lot of people go to Quai de la Petite France because it’s a great spot for photos; the Barrage Vauban is another great place to snap some pics.
 Be sure to stop by the island’s main square, Place Kléber.

 Strasbourg has a reputation for being a town with old timber-frame houses but even though there are many, it’s not like they’re every building on every street.
 Strasbourg has a large mixture of architectural types.
-You have to walk around to find the really old buildings.
+You have to walk around to find the really old buildings since a lot of them are more modern.
 The area surrounding the cathedral is particularly charming.
 However, walking around is always a great way to get to know a city.
 What’s great about Strasbourg is that it is a city; it’s sizeable.
 There’s a lot of places to eat and shop (and Strasbourg has some super cute souvenirs).

 To be honest, I didn’t really feel the charm of Strasbourg.
 I loved the cathedral and the square surrounding it but beyond that, I felt the town was very simple and didn’t lack the pizazz that certain cities and towns have.
-A lot of people do like Strasbourg but I have no interest in returning.
+It felt like a modern city rather than a place frozen in time, which is what I was expecting.
 But that’s just the vibe I got.
 If you hear great things about Strasbourg, then I say go for it!
 However, Alsace has other gems and I think if you visit Strasbourg, you should visit another place as well.
 One of my favourite places in all of France is Colmar, which is a beautiful medieval town.
 It has much more of the charm I was looking for.
 Other towns I haven’t visited in Alsace but would like to visit are Riquewihr, Kaysersberg, Turckheim, and Eguisheim.
 However, Strasbourg is an easy day trip from Paris and is still an excellent option for visiting Aslace.

 Have you ever been to Strasbourg?
 What did you think?